ashishsm1986/CUNY_DATA_608/Final Project/Writeup.md

 #### I Believe this analysis important as the COVID is currently world's most active problem to analyse.
 #### By this analysis we can which U.S states are affected the most and where the most vaccines may be required when it becomes available for public.
+#### We realize about 200,000 people have lost their life in U.S alone and have had around 14 million cases of Covid infections overall through this year.
 #### We could also be able to see which states have been able to to bring down the spread of the virus and have been effective.
 #### As we can see the most impacted states are Newyork, followed by Texas and California.
 #### The best doing states are Vermont with overall 77 deaths.